Yui-H8/Datacamp/AWS_AWS Cloud Technology and Services Concepts.md

 ### Selecting the right instance type
 You are a cloud engineer looking to migrate a financial modeling application to AWS.
 Which of the following EC2 instance types is most suitable?
+* Storage-optimized instances are better suited to applications that require high storage and low-latency access.
+*